emirdero/spot/README.md

 # SPOT

-An HTTP server framework that emphasizes minimalism.
+An HTTP server framework that emphasizes expressibility and minimalism.
 Inspired by Flask and Express.js

 Features: